Motorists advised of possible delays during Newtownabbey roadworks

 and on Freeview 262 or Freely 565

-Ballyrobert Road, Ballyclare: Weekday lane closures are to operate from January 13 to January 24, 9.30am to 4.30pm with traffic lights in operation to facilitate a £500,000 carriageway resurfacing scheme.

-From January 27 to February 25, a road closure will be in operation to facilitate the resurfacing works.
+Ballyrobert Road, Ballyclare: From January 27 to February 25, a road closure will be in operation to facilitate a £500,000 carriageway resurfacing scheme.
 The road will be closed to traffic from 9.30am to 4.30pm on weekdays only.
 Subject to favourable weather conditions, the works will be substantially complete by February 25.

-Shore Road: A lane closure is to operate from Merville Garden village to Whitehouse Park.
-The lane closure, which is required for testing of a gas main, is operating continuously from 8am on January 13 to 6pm on January 26.
-Traffic control is operating and delays of up to five minutes are expected.

 Ballyrobin Road, Templepatrick: A lane closure, which is required to assist with the installation of new NIE underground mains cables, is operateing daily from 9.30am on January 13 to 4.30pm on February 7.
 Traffic control is operating and delays of up to five minutes are expected.

-M2 Motorway northbound: Lane 3 of the carriageway is to be closed from Junction 2 Greencastle to Junction 4 Sandyknowes.
-The lane closure is to operate overnight only, starting at 11pm on January 22.
-Work is due to be completed by 6am on January 24.
-Delays of up to five minutes are estimated.

-M2 Motorway northbound: A road closure is to operate from Junction 2 Greencastle to Junction 4 Sandyknowes between 11pm on January 21 and 6am on January 22.
-A diversion is to operate.
-Delays of between five minutes and 15 minutes are expected.
-An alternative route is via M2 northbound, M5 northbound, Shore Road, Station Road, O'Neill Road, Prince Charles Way, Manse Road, Ballyhenry Road and Sandyknowes Roundabout.
+Ballycorr Road, Ballyclare: A road closure is to operate from 600m south of the junction with Church Road to 1.4km south of the junction with Church Road between 9.30am and 4.30pm on January 28.
+A diversion is to operate during the BT Openreach works and delays of up to five minutes are expected.
+An alternative route is via Church Road, Lower Ballyboley Road, Main Street, Trenchill Road, Rashee Road, Ballyeaston Road and North End.